-CLC filed suit against the Department of Justice (DOJ), again, for its failure to produce any documents related to its December 2017 request to the Department of Commerce to add a citizenship question in the upcoming 2020 U.S. Census.
+CLC filed suit against the Department of Justice (DOJ) for the second time for its failure to produce any documents related to its December 2017 request to the Department of Commerce to add a citizenship question in the upcoming 2020 U.S. Census.
 Americans deserve to understand DOJ’s involvement in this political maneuver, which voting rights advocates fear will lead to systemic undercounting of minority populations.

 Since that time, the public has learned new details about Secretary Wilbur Ross’s March 2018 decision to add the citizenship question to the 2020 Census.
 He initially claimed in testimony before Congress that DOJ “initiated” the request and his decision was “responding solely to the Department of Justice’s request” to add the question (supposedly to support the DOJ’s enforcement of the Voting Rights Act).
 Recently released documents contradict that claim, showing that Ross initiated the request.
 As early as August 2017 – months before DOJ’s letter – Ross bemoaned receiving “no update” from DOJ on “the issue of the census question” and suggesting he would “call the AG” to push the matter along.